ro0NL/symfony-http-responder/README.md

 # Creating a Decorating Responder

-To add behaviors to the responder use a decorator.
+To add behaviors to the main responder use a decorator.

 ```php
 use ro0NL\HttpResponder\Responder;